AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

 -   Example 3

-    In the following lifecycle rule configuration, the value of prefix is null, which indicates that the lifecycle rule applies to all objects in the bucket.
-The lifecycle rule specifies that all objects that are modified before December 30, 2019 expire.
+    In the following lifecycle rule configuration, the value of Prefix is null, which indicates that the lifecycle rule applies to all objects in the bucket.
+The lifecycle rule specifies that each object that is modified before December 30, 2019 expires.

     ```
     <LifecycleConfiguration>